argoproj/argo-cd/docs/operator-manual/config-management-plugins.md

                   value: bar
                 - name: REV
                   value: test-$ARGOCD_APP_REVISION

+    !!! note
+        The `discover.find.command` command only has access to the above environment starting with v2.4.

     Before reaching the `init.command`, `generate.command`, and `discover.find.command` commands, Argo CD prefixes all user-supplied environment variables (#3 above) with `ARGOCD_ENV_`.
 This prevents users from directly setting potentially-sensitive environment variables.

+    If your plugin was written before 2.4 and depends on user-supplied environment variables, then you will need to update your plugin's behavior to work with 2.4.
+If you use a third-party plugin, make sure they explicitly advertise support for 2.4.

-4. Parameters in the Application spec:
+4. (Starting in v2.6) Parameters in the Application spec:

         apiVersion: argoproj.io/v1alpha1
         kind: Application